Mobilelize/Hold-That-Chunk/README.md

 If you have **Mod Menu** and **Cloth Config** installed, this mod exposes a full settings screen:
 - Open **Mods** → **Hold That Chunk V2** → **Configure** (Mod Menu button).
-- All options (enable toggle, ignore/cap server distance, link to render distance, hold distance) can be adjusted in-game.
+- All options (enable toggle, ignore/cap server distance, link to render distance, hold distance, ignore empty chunks, ignore empty chunks distance, restore empty chunks distance) can be adjusted in-game.

 > Don’t have them?
 Install **Mod Menu** and **Cloth Config** to access the in-game UI.
 Otherwise, you can edit the JSON config file manually.